On the interlace polynomials: Labeled pivoting

 As mentioned in the introduction, the transposition operation $C\mapsto C\ast w\ast v\ast w$ (where $v$ and $w$ are interlaced on $C$) plays the directed version of the role played by $\kappa$-transformation for undirected 4-regular graphs: if $D$ is a 2-in, 2-out digraph then every directed Euler system of $D$ can be obtained from any one through transpositions.
-Consequently pivots play the same role in the theory of directed interlacement as local complementations play in the theory of undirected interlacement.
+Consequently pivoting plays the same role in the theory of directed interlacement as local complementation plays in the theory of undirected interlacement.
 With this idea in mind, it is easy to formulate the following directed versions of the definitions and results discussed in\ Sections 2 and 3.
 We leave the proofs to the reader.